hassaan4584/Swiftjective-C/_posts/2019-11-08-SwiftUI-What-Just-Happened.md

 > Another freebie?
 SwiftUI rounds the corners of views to the nearest pixel to get crisp edges, instead of producing anti-aliased ones.

 The immense control a child has over its sizing might be giving you slight anxiety, as to this point, UIKit developers have heavily relied on the parent to position controls.
 That's still possible too - all one needs to reach for is `GeometryReader`.
-It s somewhat heavy handed name aside, you can think of it as the UIKit frame of a super view.
+Its somewhat heavy handed name aside, you can think of it as the UIKit frame of a super view.
 It reports sizing back to down to children to base things off of its parent's size, should you need it.

 Look - this is great.
 Auto Layout and company are brilliant technologies.
 But wow - I admire it much more than I enjoy it.
 In my brief travels with SwiftUI, all of my layouts have been stupid simple to setup.